frgomes/icanhastypecheck/README.rst

 ``sphinx_typesafe`` is a decorator which enables dynamic type checking on Python method and function calls.
-It works in conjunction with `Sphinx-style docstrings`_, which makes it particularly convenient for keeping the code documentation up-to-date with the code actually being executed.
+It works in conjunction with `Sphinx-style docstrings`_, which makes it particularly convenient for keeping the documentation synchronized with the code actually being executed.

 .. _`Sphinx-style docstrings`: http://sphinx-doc.org/markup/desc.html#info-field-lists